 Challenging your thoughts can be very helpful in breaking the pattern of ruminations.5 The truth about our thoughts is that they are not absolute facts, and just because we think something, it doesn’t mean it’s true.14 Many of our thoughts are distorted, and not only that, they are negatively skewed because the brain is hard-wired to look for problems.15 Rather than automatically accepting your ruminative thoughts, begin to approach them with curiosity, questioning their validity and intentionally looking for concrete evidence to debunk them.

 A key component of mindfulness is awareness.
-Oftentimes, we’re unaware that we’re lost in thought, ruminating over challenges and negativity.5 When you catch yourself ruminating and are more deeply aware of your thoughts, you can become curious about them, gleaning useful bits of information that you can then use to focus on solutions and problem-solving.
+Oftentimes, we’re unaware that we’re lost in thought, ruminating over challenges and negativity.5 When you catch yourself ruminating but you’re aware of your thoughts, you can become curious about them, gleaning useful bits of information that you can then use to focus on solutions and problem-solving.
 Take a mindful approach to your search for solutions by focusing on one specific problem and action steps to solve it.
 This helps prevent runaway thoughts and a return to ruminating.

 Choose to switch gears and engage in a different activity such as a quick, brisk walk, listening (and even dancing) to music, looking at pictures that make you happy, or preparing and eating a healthy snack.
 It can be especially powerful to distract yourself with thoughts of times when things have gone well for you despite problems you were facing.
 Whatever you distract yourself with, pay attention to it mindfully, and when you catch yourself returning to your thoughts, just make a note of it and return your attention to your distraction.